bdanziger3/1DActiveMatterSim/notes/meeting_notes.md

 - Citing software packages??
 How do I do that
 - What style guide should I use?
 AIP?
 - Should I use `I` or `we` in my paper?
 I had help from you guys but should it me `me` because it is a Masters' thesis?

+- What is the measure of uncertainty?
+Vicsek mentions that the `"uncertainty is within the width of the data points"` but what does that mean with particle simulation and average velocity?
+Is he saying the uncertainty over many runs?